ergoplatform/ergodocs/docs/ef/ef-scope.md

 In the meantime, we continue to prioritize development and community engagement over artificially inflating volume or engaging in questionable practices.
 We believe this approach will lead to sustainable growth and long-term success for Ergo.

-/// details | The Ergo Foundations Future
+/// details | The Ergo Foundation's Future
      {type: info, open: true}
 Please see [this page](ef-future.md) for more information on the long-term goals of The Foundation.
 ///